ramonsmits/docs.particular.net/Content/Platform/Overview.md

 **Our goal is simple: Make it fun, easy and fast to design, develop and run distributed systems.**

-[NServiceBus](http://particular.net/NServiceBus), the most popular and developer friendly service bus for .NET, has made it a lot easier to build  distributed systems.
-NServiceBus is used by more than 50,000 developers and customers, in a [wide range of business domains and company sizes](http://particular.net/customers).
-It is backed by a rock-solid [distributed development methodology](http://particular.net/adsd), an active and flourishing [worldwide community of experts, consultants and contributors](http://particular.net/champions) and supported by the [Particular Software team](http://particular.net/support).

-The Particular Software Messaging Platform, developed by the makers of NServiceBus and using NServiceBus, takes distributed development to the next level of ease and efficiency:
+The Particular Software Messaging Platform, developed by the makers of NServiceBus, the most popular and developer friendly service bus for .NET, takes distributed development to the next level of ease and efficiency:
 * A comprehensive set of tools supporting the entire lifecycle of distributed applications development
 * Following established best practices and methodological guidelines
 * Built for and using NServiceBus, the most popular Service Bus for the .NET environment